Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 2. If a player has an injury requiring a doctor’s attention, he/she must have a doctor’s permission before they may practice or play again.

-1. Students participating in football, basketball, volleyball, soccer, golf, track, cheerleading, pep club, and other activities, must maintain an average of 70% in the following subjects, with no individual grade below 60%: Religion, Reading/Literature, Spelling Science, Math, Language, Social Studies, Art, and any other classes the school offers.
-Academic marking codes are as follows:
+1. Students participating in the Parochial League activities must maintain an average of 70% in the following subjects, with no individual grade below 60%: Religion, Reading/Literature, Spelling, Science, Math, Language, Social Studies, Art, and any other classes the school offers.
+Academic, marking codes are as follows:

 2. Students participating in extracurricular activities must have an 80% (B) or better in conduct.
 Conduct marking codes are as follows: